 Dating from the 13th century, our collections give you the opportunity to discover the rich and fascinating history of Liverpool.
 Experienced staff will help you explore original documents, photographs, maps and newspapers which record the lives of Liverpudlians across the centuries.

-To consult original archives, rare books and other material you must make an appointment to use the search room.
-However, you can access our popular family history resources on microfilm, Ancestry or Find My Past without an appointment during library opening hours.
+To consult original archives, rare books and other material you must make an appointment to use the search room (closed Sunday).

 Our research service can also carry out information searches for a fee.